joliebui-05/Supply-Chain-Shipping/README.md

 - Continue monitoring seasonal sales patterns to improve inventory planning, production scheduling, and promotional campaigns.
 - Maintain profit margin performance by regularly reviewing pricing strategies and production costs as sales volume continues to grow.
 ---
+### Distribution Performance

+The Distribution Performance dashboard evaluates shipping efficiency, customer coverage, and factory performance to identify opportunities for improving logistics and operational efficiency.

+#### Key Findings

+- The average shipping distance was **1.24K miles**, with the longest shipment reaching **2.43K miles**.
+- Only **18.5%** of orders were delivered within the **500-mile** target radius, while **81.5%** exceeded the target shipping distance.
+- **Lot's O' Nuts Factory** achieved the strongest distribution performance, generating approximately **$75K** in revenue and **$52K** in profit.
+- **Sweet Factory** recorded the highest customer coverage rate, serving the largest proportion of customers within the target shipping radius.

+#### Deeper Analysis

+- Most customer deliveries exceed the **500-mile** target, indicating opportunities to improve distribution efficiency and reduce transportation costs.
+- Factory performance differs across revenue generation and customer coverage, suggesting that high sales performance does not always align with optimal geographic coverage.
+- While **Lot's O' Nuts Factory** generated the highest revenue and profit, **Sweet Factory** provided the best customer coverage, highlighting different operational strengths across facilities.
+- The geographic distribution of customers suggests potential opportunities to optimize factory assignments and reduce average shipping distances.

+#### Strategic Recommendations

+- Evaluate factory-to-customer assignments to reduce long shipping distances where operationally feasible.
+- Expand distribution capacity in regions with high customer demand but limited local factory coverage.
+- Balance revenue generation with distribution efficiency when planning production and order fulfillment.
+- Continue monitoring shipping distance and customer coverage KPIs to improve logistics performance and customer service levels.